 If you’re wondering how that whole situation played out, here’s what happened.

-SPAGs take time to create, and they won’t transform your eCommerce sales overnight.
-But once you do the heavy lifting, you’ll quickly start finding weaknesses in your Shopping strategy that you hadn’t noticed before.
+SPAGs take time to create.
+As a savvy marketer, that’s the price you pay.
+And they won’t transform your eCommerce store sales overnight.
+But once you do the heavy lifting, you’ll quickly start finding weaknesses in your shopping strategy that you hadn’t noticed before.

 You’ll pick out the profitable products, make bid adjustments, monitor the metrics, and transform your Google Shopping campaigns for the better.